 #1 Time Benefit

 When a job position is advertised by the company, then lots of candidates apply for the position.
 Generally, candidates just look at the job description for 10 seconds and apply for the position.
 But, when the HRD has to go through hundreds of resumes and make telephonic calls to set interviews and at the end, they find that the candidate lacks the basic skills – then that is pure wastage of time.
-Moreover, this fact fuels the chances of resume spammers as 85% of candidates lie in their resume.
+Moreover, this fact fuels the chances of resume spammers as 85% of candidates lie in their resumes.

-But, thanks to the well structured and short pre-employment tests, now recruiters can eliminate all those resume spammers from the hiring process easily.
+But, thanks to the well-structured and short pre-employment tests, now recruiters can eliminate all those resume spammers from the hiring process easily.
 Along with the job advertisement or on the first call to the applicants, HR can send a small test to assess the skills of the candidates and only call candidates with the acing skills for the next interview phase.
 This will save up lots of time for the recruiters.

 If you hire an incompetent employee for your organization, but you realized that after 5-6 months, then you might have already wasted so many resources of your company on the employee in the form of a monthly salary.
 It is stated that the cost of a bad hire can touch the figures of 30% of the employee’s first year earning.
 So, if we put the economies like the US into consideration, then the US Department of Labor stated that a bad hire can cost around $240,000 in expenses.
 The figures for bad hire can vary from country to country, but the fact is going to be – the bad hire is financial trouble.

-With the pre-employment testing, when the skills of the candidates are tested on the grounds of the scientifically designed tests, then you won’t have to spend a penny of your company on incompetent candidates.
+With pre-employment testing, when the skills of the candidates are tested on the grounds of the scientifically designed tests, then you won’t have to spend a penny of your company on incompetent candidates.
 You just simply drop unfit candidates from your talent pool and move ahead with skilled people only.

 #3 Candidate Friendly Brand

 Today, if you are searching for the best candidates for your organization, then professionals are also looking for highly-reputed companies to work where they have the option to grow and learn more.
-Now, here if you receive a negative remark about your recruitment process because it’s too long, not properly executed, showing favoritism or any other negative shade, then according to Glassdoor, 55% of candidates will never apply in your organization again.
+Now, here if you receive a negative remark about your recruitment process because it’s too long, not properly executed, showing favoritism or any other negative shade, then according to Glassdoor, 55% of candidates will never apply to your organization again.

 Thus, by using the pre-employment testing, you will be clearly conveying the message that you hire based on the merits only.
 All the speculations from the candidate’s mind will be eliminated that you give preference to certain college degrees or people.
 It just builds a democratic image of your brand that you select people on the basis of their skills only – nothing else matters to you.
 This is a huge positive branding for your company.